MatOpt/srPCP_code/src/README.md

 ### AltMin.m

 Main function implementing the alternating minimization (AltMin) algorithm and its acceleration method (Acc_AltMin) for srPCP.
-This function solves the srPCP problem using an alternating minimization approach by iteratively updating the low-rank matrix $L$ and the sparse matrix $S$.
+This function solves the srPCP problem using an alternating minimization approach by iteratively updating the low-rank matrix L and the sparse matrix S.

 #### Function Signature
 ```matlab